 My journey through history shoved me to another era, as we later explored Ancient Thira, a city inhabited from the 9th century BC until the 8th century AD.
 Following a winding cobbled path, we slowly hiked to the ancient city, located on top of the steep Mesa Vouno mountain.
 With an altitude of 369 meters, this ancient settlement was undoubtedly a natural fortified spot.
 This is why the city was used by the Ptolemies to install their garrison post around the mid 3rd century BC.
 Thanks to the roads built by the Spartans, one could easily reach Perissa and the ancient port of Kamari, two villages at the base of the mountain, which are now famous for their refined black beaches.

-One thing is sure: with its 73 square km, Santorini might be a small island, but there is more to discover than the romantic sunsets and multicolored cliffs.
-During our short trip, we met several expats from France, Germany and the UK who quit their job to settle in this famous honeymoon destination.
-Who knows, maybe one day we too will relocate to this little paradise… let’s just hope that the still active volcano won’t erupt anytime soon.
+One thing is sure: with its 73 square km, Santorini might be a small island.
+But there is more to discover than the romantic sunsets and multicolored cliffs.
+During our short trip in Santorini, we met several expats from France, Germany and the UK who quit their job to settle in this famous honeymoon destination.
+Who knows, maybe one day we too will relocate to this little gem among the Cycladic islands… Let’s just hope that the still active volcano won’t erupt anytime soon…